 What's the 10% drop rule?

 Clients need to be notified by the end of the business day where the overall value of a portfolio has dropped by 10% or more over a reporting period (usually quarterly,) as well as any subsequent falls of 10% over the period.
 Bearing in mind that most UK-domiciled funds are priced at midday - that leaves a very narrow window to identify, prepare and make sure the client receives the notification by the end of the business day.

-This all played out in Q4 2018 when concerns over global trade and slowing economic growth led to falls of more than 10% in equity markets.
-The current uncertainty and volatility is thrusting the complex practicalities of this requirement back into the limelight and is asking serious questions of advisers’ processes.
+However, the current uncertainty and volatility is thrusting the complex practicalities of this requirement back into the limelight and is asking serious questions of advisers’ processes.

 What does this mean for advisers?

 COBS 16A.4.3 states that the discretionary manager should communicate any 10% falls to the client but in reality, the issue regarding roles and responsibilities is going to come down to the fine print in the terms of business between the adviser firm and the DIM.

 If there’s a direct agreement in place between the DIM and the client, that’s not really much of an issue as the DIM will have the client contact details and communicate any 10% falls.
 It’s pretty clear-cut that advisers with discretionary permissions will need to notify their clients too.
 However, the lines are blurred where an adviser uses a DIM model portfolio.